alishahussain/team2/_posts/2023-11-27-progress-check.md

 - Coded the first version of the memory game.
 This was 1 grid, that matched the binary number and the decimal.
 - The cards were not very shuffled and they had a very recognizable pattern.
 Though it was working and would match pairs.
 - Also added a timer and scorer.
+- added binary painter game
+- added grid and beginner color bar
+- began learning how to add color to fill in the grid, make the grid interactive
+- did live review, got input on our project and learned what to fix
+- made changes on painter game, figured out how to add color
+- still struggling with how to paint with multiple colors
+- changed color bar formatting
+- tried to make painter game more educational

 # Week 3: